 This will relax the gastrocnemius muscle (which is stretched when the knee is straight) and instead allow the focus of the stretch to be on the soleus muscle.

 Early stage lateral meniscus tear strengthening exercises

 Static Quadriceps Contractions

-This exercise is used to prevent quadriceps muscles wasting away in the early stages of injury.
+This exercise is used to prevent quadriceps muscles from wasting away in the early stages of injury.
 In this stage weight bearing and more difficult exercises may be either not advised or too difficult.
 This exercise may be started as soon as pain will allow and done on a daily basis.
-Simply contract the quad muscles, hold for count of 10 and relax.
+Simply contract the quad muscles, hold for a count of 10 and relax.
 Repeat 10 to 20 times.
 This can be performed either flat on the floor, or with a foam roller or rolled up towel under the knee.

 Static Hamstring Contractions

 This exercise is more difficult than the one above and also helps in increasing the range of movement in the knee joint.
 This involves contracting the hamstring muscles without movement of the knee - by pushing against a static object or using a partner for resistance.
 You can do this by attempting to either bend the knee or extend the hip, or both!
 The angle of the knee joint can be varied to target different parts of the hamstring muscle.

 Straight Leg Raises (SLR)

 This exercise is more difficult than the static quadriceps exercise as it involves lifting the entire weight of the leg against gravity.
 Position yourself sitting on the floor with both legs straight out in front of you.
 Raise the straight leg off the floor and hold for 10 seconds, relax, rest for 3 seconds and repeat 10 to 20 times.